-- A unique identifier (for further cross-referencing, e.g., to the content guide); - The service name and logo (for display in the UI); - One or more countries and/or regions where the service is applicable: - A channel number, equivalent to a broadcast LCN (possibly regionalised and/or in association with a Subscription Package). - For linear IP services, the URL where the DASH manifest can be found, or alternatively, a linked application AIT URL for linear IP services that manage media playback using an HbbTV application;

-Multiple service instances corresponding to the same editorial content (e.g., a broadcast service in simulcast), with a priority attribute suggesting to the receiver which service instance should be preferred;
+- A unique identifier (for further cross-referencing, e.g., to the content guide); - The service name and logo (for display in the UI); - One or more countries and/or regions where the service is applicable; - A channel number, equivalent to a broadcast LCN (possibly regionalised and/or in association with a Subscription Package). - For linear IP services, the URL where the DASH manifest can be found, or alternatively, a linked application AITx URL for an HbbTV application controlling media playback; - Multiple service instances corresponding to the same editorial content (e.g., a broadcast service in simulcast), with a priority attribute suggesting to the receiver which service instance should be preferred;

-- PSI/SI-equivalent information associated with the service, e.g., service type, content protection, etc. For linear IP services, additional information can also be found in the DASH MPD;
+- PSI/SI-equivalent information associated with the service, e.g., service type, content protection, etc..
+For linear IP services, additional information can also be found in the DASH MPD;

 - The associated content guide (now/next);

 - etc.

 7.3.3.
-Discovery of the DVB-I service list: default installation procedure
+Discovery of the DVB-I service list(s): default installation procedure

-On installation, the default DVB-I service list for the Italian market SHALL be retrieved according to the procedure described in this clause.
+On installation, the default DVB-I service list for the Italian market SHALL be retrieved according to the procedure described under "Interoperability Point IP2" in [15] Clause 8.4.
 The DVB-I specification enables such a service list to be maintained by a national authority (or by an entity on behalf of it) according to the rules, specified by the same entity, under which a service can be considered trusted.